Ibotta/sopstool/README.md

 ### Homebrew

-Ibotta maintains a tap for their opensource projects, which includes sopstool.
+Ibotta maintains a tap for their open-source projects, which includes sopstool.
 This will install sops as a requirement

 ```sh
 brew install Ibotta/public/sopstool